codecentric/net_automatic_interface/README.md

         public string OnlyGet { get; } // included, get and set are copied to the interface when public

         [IgnoreAutomaticInterface]
-        public string OnlyGet { get; } // ignored with help of attribute
+        public string?
+AnotherGet { get; } // ignored with help of attribute

         /// <summary>
         /// Method Documentation will be copied